Kxffie/CraftingPlus/readme.md

 - Craft Crismon and Warped nylium blocks with Netherrack below their respected "grass"
 - Craft Twisting and Weeping vines with 3 of their respected "grass" in a row
 - Gravel to Flint
+- Craft Red/Brown Mushroom Blocks with 4 of its respected Mushroom types
+- Craft Shroomlight by using a Glowstone Block and Mushroom Stem

 ### Uncraft:
 - Honeycomb Block into honeycombs